pixiumdigital/pixiumdigital.github.io/_use-case/en/lastmanout.md

 ### Background

-Justin is a successful expatriate living in Singapore for 20 years, moreover he has a strong passion for anything related to Football, he created a football club in Singapore and he is also running a simple and free prediction game.
-The prediction game started with few friends few years ago in Singapore and now became global with communities playing Europe and Asia.
-Running it through excel sheet very manually, Justin was looking for a innovative solution to scale this business and Pixium Digital partner with Justin to make this dream a reality.
+The prediction game started between friends few years ago in Singapore and now became global with communities playing Europe and Asia.
+Running it through excel sheet very manually, the client was looking for a innovative solution to scale this business.
+Pixium Digital partner with them to make this idea come true.

 ### Mission